LeNerd46/beautiful-lyrics-mobile/README.md

 # Beautiful Lyrics Mobile

+> [!WARNING]
+> As of June 15, 2025, I will be leaving this project alone in favor of my new Xposed module, [Spotify Plus](https://github.com/LeNerd46/SpotifyPlus).
+Not only is it far more stable than this app, it works directly inside of Spotify, not a stand alone app.
+I see much more potential with this new project, and I think people will be more happy with it too.
+The API used to authenticate with Spotify will be shutting down as well, so if you wish to continue using this app, you will need to install v1.0.0-preview

 Tired of Spotify's boring lyrics?
 Hate Musixmatch's inaccuracy and basicness?
 This project aims to fix that by making lyrics *beautiful*, heavily based on [beautiful-lyrics](https://github.com/surfbryce/beautiful-lyrics) by [@surfbryce](https://github.com/surfbryce)

 ## Description